edsu/diary/README.md

 ---

+## 3/27/2023

+Dearest diary, today I ventured out to *Poughkeepsie* in search of the elusive *Hamlin* medallion, a trinket that my great-grandmother *Decus* once owned.
+After rummaging through dusty old *chests* and stumbling upon several *annoyances*, such as ancient *thongs* and *severely* *seasoned* *phylacteries*, I finally found a *recipe* for success.
+While *frisking* one of the storekeepers in the market, I uncovered the medallion hidden within the secret compartments of a wooden box marked with the mysterious letters "*XXXVIII*."
+With the invaluable artifact in my possession, I am considering *converting* my knowledge and recent experiences into a thrilling novel set against the backdrop of *Orebro*, an enchanting city renowned for *absolutism*.
+But first, I must distribute *provisions* amongst the less fortunate and provide them with the promised *Strenk*.
+Life is unfolding at such an exhilarating pace; I can only pray that these exciting days will never end.

 ## 3/26/2023

 Today's excursion to *Northfield* with the *squodrons* was nothing short of delightful.
 We set out early, the *crisp* morning air filling our lungs with the sweet *sibnes* of a day teeming with potential.
 My excitement was evident in my *capering* steps, as I eagerly anticipated the adventures that awaited.
 The *captains* briefed us on the day's agenda, their *tone* serious and meticulous, ensuring our collective awareness of the *sequence* and *timer* for each task at hand.
 Indeed, *husbanding* our time and resources with care was one of the primary lessons they sought to instill in us.
 As the sky, like a great scroll *sealeth* itself, we found ourselves upon the most picturesque of *cops* – me, my *temps*, and my newfound allies ready to embrace the challenges to come.